syncfusion-content/maui-docs/MAUI/Popup/styles.md

 ### Blurred background

-The SfPopup allows to blur the background using `SfPopup.OverlayMode` and `SfPopup.PopupStyle.BlurIntensity` properties, respectively.
+The SfPopup allows blurring of the background using the `SfPopup.OverlayMode` and `SfPopup.PopupStyle.BlurIntensity` properties respectively.

 {% tabs %}